Ittokichiko/inj-dll-PyEdition/README.md

 # inj-dll-PyEdition
 This is My First Project for Injecting DLL via Detours library using Python...
-Enjoy to use this!!!
+Enjoy to use this!!!(Soon will be with Supporting BlackBone!!!)

 [Join to My Discord Server](https://discord.gg/3UFJqWsEsk)